Our commitment to you

 If you receive a text message that claims your credit union debit card has been or will be deactivated for security reasons, this message is fraudulent and an attempt to steal your identity.
 These text messages may claim that you must call an 800-number and provide personal information to reactivate your cards.
 Assume unsolicited text messages are fraudulent.
 Become familiar with the customer communications policies of businesses you use.
 Upon receipt of an unsolicited text message, call the actual business at a telephone number that appears on a statement, a credit card, or the telephone directory.

 When you use a mobile device for account access, keep these tips in mind:

 Use the keypad lock or phone lock function on your mobile device when it is not in use.

 These functions password-protect your device to make it more difficult for someone else to view your information.
 Also be sure to store your device in a secure location.

 Keep your passwords safe.

 Never disclose via text message, phone call or email your personal or financial information, including member number, passwords, Social Security number or birth date.
-If you lose your mobile device or change your mobile phone number, remove the old number from your mobile banking profile by calling Member Care at 800-839-1154.
+If you lose your mobile device or change your mobile phone number, remove the old number from your digital banking profile by calling Member Care at 800-839-1154.